LOVE God LOVE Neighbour LOVE Self (Matthew 22:36)

 To make it simpler for the children to understand what they can do and to help keep our school's LOVE Promise, we have devised our 'Golden Behaviour' policy.
 We have a whole school reward system that recognises and values 'golden' effort, attitude, achievement and behaviour.
 Through an online educational software programme called Class Dojo

 , children can earn 'dojos' for showing general positive behaviour e.g. good sitting; behaviour linked to our LOVE Promise e.g. being a good friend, tidying up and 'higher level' learning behaviours e.g. asking a good question.
 Children can also be entered into the school's Golden Book for excellent work or behaviour.
-Every Friday there is a Golden Book disco and celebration assembly.
+Every Friday there is a Golden Book celebration assembly.
 At the end of every half-term, teachers nominate a St Chad's King and Queen from each class.
 Parents are invited to attend our 'crowning ceremony'.
 We also have special 'LOVE Awards' linked to the Christian values that we explore each half-term during collective worship.
 We also have a daily 'Lunchtime Love' table to award good behaviour observed in the dinner hall during lunchtimes.